Stop It Before it Starts

 Simply wash and wash and wash the fabric until it doesn't bleed anymore.

-If I was the least bit suspicious, then it'd never make it into a quilt.
+If I was the least bit suspicious a fabric was a bleeder, it'd never make it into a quilt.

-There's just too much work and money that goes into one to take the chance on a bleeding fabric.
+There's just too much work and money that goes into a quilt to take the chance on a bleeding fabric.

-The benefit of all this washing is if the fabric fades too much or becomes hard to work with, you'll know it before cutting.
+The benefit of all this washing is if the fabric fades too much or becomes hard to work with, you'll know before you cut it.

 ...and has bleed into other parts of my patchwork?